sukhijapiyush/Lending-Club-Case-Study/README.md

 ## Acknowledgements

-This project was inspired by UpGrad IITB Programme as a case study for the Data Science course.
+This project was inspired by UpGrad IITB Programme as a case study for the Machine Learning and Artificial Intelligence course.

 ## Contact